Redesigning the AttitudeLive Website for Accessibility

 - All participants accomplished creating an account.

-- Four participants point out that they dislike scrolling up and down to click the directory category.
+- Four participants pointed out that they dislike scrolling up and down to click the directory category.

 - All participants liked the new UI design.